Richard-Watanabe/ajax-project/README.md

 ## Features to Come
 - User can rate any film with a 5-star rating system.
-- User can favorita a film.
+- User can favorite a film.
 - User can rank the films once they write a review for all films.